-From an operational standpoint, adverse impacts are taken into account in every aspect of our sustainability approach, including the exclusion policy, the analysis and selection process using ESG criteria, the engagement system and ESG reporting.
+From an operational standpoint, adverse impacts factor into every aspect of our sustainability approach, including the exclusion policy, the analysis and selection process using ESG criteria, the engagement system and ESG reporting.
 For this product, we produce annual reports on all mandatory PAIs and optional PAIs chosen by the Management Company.